QubesOS/qubes-doc/privacy/i2p.md

 Installation
 ============

 1. Next, you need to add the I2P repository and the apt key to the new template.
-Therefore, you need Internet access in your Template.
-Start your new TemplateVM, open the firewall configuration and allow full access for 5 minutes (this is neccessary for downloading the apt key for I2P).
+Therefore you need Internet access for your Template.
+If you have an active Internet connection, start your new TemplateVM, open the firewall configuration and allow full access for 5 minutes (this is neccessary for downloading the apt key for I2P).
 Now run the following commands (as root):
 	~~~
 	echo 'deb https://deb.i2p2.de/ stretch main' > /etc/apt/sources.list.d/i2p.list
 	echo 'deb-src https://deb.i2p2.de/ stretch main' >> /etc/apt/sources.list.d/i2p.list